 Course Materials: Partial notes will be posted on Carmen on the day before each class.
-These consist of a notes containing blank spaces, which I will fill in during the lecture.
+These contain blank spaces, which I will fill in during the lecture.
 I will not share the marked-up slides, so please make arrangements with your classmates to obtain any missed class material.
+Please make sure that you understand and can do all the examples that we cover in class.

 Homework and Project Assignments: You may discuss the problems with each other in general terms, but you must write your own homework solutions.
+Use of homework solutions distributed in previous offerings of the course or solutions available on the web constitutes academic misconduct and will be handled according to university rules.
 Late submissions will absolutely not be accepted.
 Starting and trying to get help early will be helpful.
 Academic misconduct of any sort will not be tolerated.
 Please review OSU's policies at http://studentaffairs.osu.edu/csc/.

-Test and Assignment Policy: Absolutely no late assignment submissions will be accepted.
+Test and Assignment Policy: No late assignment submissions will be accepted.
 Electronic assignment submissions will not be accepted.
 Missed tests or exams require formal documentation specifically stating that the test/exam was missed for this reason.
+Succeeding in this class requires practice.
+My tests are challenging and require conceptual understanding of the topics including all the prerequisites.
+It is not enough to just memorize formulas or procedures.